6 Best No-Spill Dog Water Bowls for Dog Drinking Problems

 Don’t blame Fido for his sloppy drinking habits.
 His long tongue bends backwards into a ladle shape, to scoop water one dipper at a time.
 The splashy process means water gets drawn up into the mouth as the tongue retracts.
 Your dog closes his mouth to grab the splash, but lots of wet escapes.
 Thankfully, there’s a solution that I recommend as a pet expert: a no-spill dog water bowl.

 What to look for when buying a no-spill dog water bowl

 While all dogs use the same drinking technique, some have breed differences or quirky behaviors that influence which no-spill dog water bowl works best.
 None will eliminate all the mess, but they do help control the spillage.
-In addition, keep the area clean with these tips.

 You’ll find three basic categories: no-spill bowls, no-splash bowls, and no-tip bowls, all with the goal of controlling liquid chaos.
 Some bowls also control drinking speed for dogs that gulp too fast and then vomit.
 Depending on your dog, you may also need to focus on non-chewable bowls, because some dogs turn bowls into chew toys.

 - Look for a wide base to reduce the chance of the dog tipping over the bowl.

 - Bowls should have a non-skid surface on the bottom so the dog can’t “chase” it across the floor.
 Elevated dog bowls can help with this.